 - 9. (U) The handling of detainees and criminal prisoners after in-processing was inconsistent from detention facility to detention facility, compound to compound, encampment to encampment, and even shift to shift throughout the 800th MP Brigade AOR.
-(ANNEX 37) - 10.
-(U) Camp Bucca, operated by the 310th MP Battalion, had a "Criminal Detainee In-Processing SOP" and a "Training Outline" for transferring and releasing detainees, which appears to have been followed.
+(ANNEX 37) - (U) Camp Bucca, operated by the 310th MP Battalion, had a "Criminal Detainee In-Processing SOP" and a "Training Outline" for transferring and releasing detainees, which appears to have been followed.
 (ANNEXES 38 and 52) - 11.
 (U) Incoming and outgoing detainees are being documented in the National Detainee Reporting System (NDRS) and Biometric Automated Toolset System (BATS) as required by regulation at all detention facilities.
 However, it is underutilized and often does not give a "real time" accurate picture of the detainee population due to untimely updating.
 (ANNEX 56) - 12.
 (U) There was a severe lapse in the accountability of detainees at the Abu Ghraib Prison Complex.
 The 320th MP Battalion used a self-created "change sheet" to document the transfer of a detainee from one location to another.
 For proper accountability, it is imperative that these change sheets be processed and the detainee manifest be updated within 24 hours of movement.
 At Abu Ghraib, this process would often take as long as 4 days to complete.
 This lag-time resulted in inaccurate detainee Internment Serial Number (ISN) counts, gross differences in the detainee manifest and the actual occupants of an individual compound, and significant confusion of the MP Soldiers.
-The 320th MP Battalion S-1, CPT Theresa Delbalso, and the S-3, MAJ David DiNenna, explained that this breakdown was due to the lack of manpower to process change sheets in a timely manner.
-(ANNEXES 39 and 98) - 13.
-(U) The 320th Battalion TACSOP requires detained accountability at least 4 times daily at Abu Ghraib.
+The 320th MP Battalion S-1, CPT and the S-3, MAJ - 13.
+(U) The 320th Battalion TACSOP requires detainee accountability at least 4 times daily at Abu Ghraib.
 However, a detailed review of their operational journals revealed that these accounts were often not done or not documented by the unit.
-Additionally, there is no indication that accounting errors or the loss of a detained in the accounting process triggered any immediate corrective action by the Battalion TOC.
+Additionally, there is no indication that accounting errors or the loss of a detainee in the accounting process triggered any immediate corrective action by the Battalion TOC.
 (ANNEX 44) - 14.
-(U) There is a lack of standardization in the way the 320th MP Battalion conducted physical counts of their detainees.
+(U) There is a lack of standardization in the way the 320th MP Battalion corducted physical counts of their detainees.
 Each compound within a given encampment did their headcounts differently.
 Some compounds had detainees line up in lines of 10, some had them sit in rows, and some moved all the detainees to one end of the compound and counted them as they passed to the other end of the compound.
 (ANNEX 98) - 15.
 (U) FM 3-19.40 outlines the need for 2 roll calls (100% ISN band checks) per day.
 The 320th MP Battalion did this check only 2 times per week.
 Due to the lack of real-time updates to the system, these checks were regularly inaccurate.
 (ANNEXES 22 and 98)